jp0utside/Tagify/docs/Tagify_PRD.md

 **Core Features:**
 1. ✅ Spotify authentication (OAuth)
-2. ✅ Import user's liked songs and playlists
+2. ✅ Import user's liked songs and existing playlists (read-only)
-3. ✅ Create, rename, and delete tags
+3. ✅ Create, rename, and delete tags (stored as playlists in "Tagify Tags" folder)
 4. ✅ Add/remove tags on individual songs
-5. ✅ Query builder with AND/OR/NOT logic
+5. ✅ Query builder with AND/OR/NOT logic (works with both tags and imported playlists)
 6. ✅ Export query results:
    - Add to Spotify queue
    - Save as new tag (creates Spotify playlist in special folder)